allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ## Conclusion

-Solr is a very flexible tool, it offers a lot of different ways to boost performance and customize query handling to fit better for a particular use case.
+Solr is a very flexible tool, it offers a lot of different ways to boost performance and customize query handling to better fit a particular use case.
 With the development of large solutions, we are able to modify our search engine to meet the challenges that our business brings to us.
 Maintaining custom changes in the search code is possible to be handled at the plugins level, which allows us to easily upgrade to newer versions of Solr.